NixOS/nix.dev/source/tutorials/nix-language.md

 Also known as "function application".

-Calling a function with an operand means writing the operand after the function.
+Calling a function with an argument means writing the argument after the function.

 Example: